derivia/study-notes/notes/WEB.md

 #### Observers

-Learn about the observer pattern and get comfortable concepts such as subjects and observers.

 * [ ] [Javascript Observers and You](https://chromatichq.com/blog/javascript-observers-and-you)
 * [ ] [How to Use the Observable Pattern in JavaScript](https://webdevstudios.com/2019/02/19/observable-pattern-in-javascript/)
 * [ ] [Wikipedia - Publish–subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern)
 * [ ] [The Observer Pattern with Vanilla JavaScript](https://medium.com/@patrickackerman/the-observer-pattern-with-vanilla-javascript-8f85ea05eaa8)

 #### Mutation Observer

-Learn how to use the Mutation Observer API to get informed about changes to the DOM.

 * [ ] [MDN - MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver)
 * [ ] [Listening to the DOM changes with MutationObserver](https://medium.com/@abbeal/listening-to-the-dom-changes-with-mutationobserver-b53a068a58d2)